Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Simulation Studies

-\subsection{Bivariate Brier Score}
+\subsubsection{Bivariate Brier Score}

 To examine the performance of the proposed bivariate Brier score, we generated 1,000 independent datasets of size $n = 1,000$ based on the illness-death model.
 Across all simulated datasets and simulation settings, we assumed Weibull baseline hazards with a shape parameter of 1.5 and a scale parameter of 0.2, and a population frailty variance of $\theta = 0.5$.
 We considered four simulation settings, varying whether the semi-competing outcomes depended on a uniform random covariate, and varying the administrative censoring rate at 0\% and 50\%.
 We calculated the integrated bivariate Brier score for 1-year survival over a grid of 100 evenly spaced time points, and compared the results from the model fit to a calculation which utilized the true model parameters.
-This was done to compare the fitted results to those results which signified the degree of irreducible error in the bivariate Brier score for each setting.
-Table \ref{tab:bbs_sim} shows that the results from the model fit were consistent with those calculated using the true model parameters.
+This comparison to the `truth' gives the degree of irreducible error in the bivariate Brier score for each setting.
+Table \ref{tab:sensitivity_bbs} shows that the results from the model fit were on par with those calculated using the true model parameters, giving an approximate lower bound for the bivariate Brier score.